 The requirements of emission limits shall be fulfilled for the urban operation and the complete PEMS trip.

-The manufacturer may declare compliance with lower emission limits by declaring lower values called ‘Declared Maximum RDE’, either for NOx or PN or both, in the Manufacturer’s RDE certificate of compliance found in Annex 12 of this Regulation.
+The manufacturer may declare for Level 1A and Level 2 in the case of 4-phase WLTC evaluation compliance with lower emission limits by declaring lower values called ‘Declared Maximum RDE’, either for NOx or PN or both, in the Manufacturer’s RDE certificate of compliance found in Annex 12 of this Regulation.
 These Declared Maximum RDE values shall be used for checking the compliance of cars when applicable.

 The RDE tests required by this Regulation provide a presumption of conformity.
 The presumed conformity may be reassessed by additional RDE tests.